assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

     x   Data.
         The cleartext application message.

 An implementation MUST support receiving both types of messages and MUST treat them as logically equivalent.
 The application layer above should not need to know about the difference of these two types of messages.
-A sending peer MAY chose to use MultiAppMessage when possible or use AppMessage.
+A sending peer MAY chose to use MultiAppPacket when possible or use AppPacket:s.

-This specification focuses on AppMessage in definitions of message flow to keep the specification simple.
-Anywhere where AppMessages are used, MultiAppMessages could also be used (if messages lengths allow it).
+This specification focuses on AppPacket in definitions of message flow to keep the specification simple.
+Anywhere where AppPacket:s are used, MultiAppPacket:s can be used instead (if message lengths allow it).
 This is specified *here in this section* and not necessarily specified elsewhere in the document.

-Message M4 MUST NOT be contained in a MultiAppMessage.
-Use a plain AppMessage.
+Message M4 MUST NOT be contained in a MultiAppPacket.
+Use a plain AppPacket.